syedm101/photon-counting/README.md

 Raj's comment.
 Look great, a few more things to add on, a).
 ND 7.7 is still low displacement, It's good to have the Wigner function for higher displacements as well, which is ND7.0 folder. b).
 Bar plots of probalities for both channels as we discussed, in particular OPO for higher displacements.
+c).
+In ND 7.7 folder, first file is not actually the zero displacement file.
+For Zero displacement value of Wigner function, just use the heralding dataset because displacement is completely blocked.